Skip to content

 Set the cluster_name parameter to the desired name.
 This name helps identify the Cassandra cluster.

-5.Configure RPC Address:
+5.Configure RPC address:

 Set the rpc_address parameter to the IP address of the node to enable clients to connect to the Cassandra cluster.

 Ensure the seed_provider section is properly configured.
-The seeds parameter should contain the IP address(es) of the seed node(s) in the cluster.
+The seeds parameter should contain the IP addresses of the seed nodes in the cluster.

-7.Configure Directories:
+7.Configure directories:

-Set the directories for data storage, commit logs, saved caches, and hints as per your requirements.
+Set the directories for data storage, commit logs, saved caches, and hints per your requirements.
 Ensure that the specified directories exist and have appropriate permissions.

-8.Save the Changes:
+8.Save the changes:

 After making the necessary configurations, save the changes to the cassandra.yaml file.